-In addition, the article details how a third of furloughed employed were told to carry on doing their usual jobs, whilst 29% were told to take on more administrative tasks.
-Furthermore, one in five had been asked to cover someone else’s job – or to work for a company that was linked to their employer whilst on furlough.
+In addition, the article details how a third of furloughed employed were told to carry on doing their usual jobs.
+Whilst a further 29% were told to take on more administrative tasks.
+Furthermore, one in five had been asked to cover someone else’s job.
+Some were asked to work for a company that was linked to their employer whilst on furlough.

 Beverley Sunderland, the managing director of Crossland had this to say:

 Like any fraud, this is a serious offence and an exploitation of employees.
 As it is fraud on the Treasury then an employer could be imposed with a hefty fine and potentially face imprisonment.